HurryPeng/hayroll-tests/README.md

 # Hayroll Tests

+Automated test runner for validating C to Rust transpilation using the C2Rust toolchain.
+It builds, transpiles, and tests C programs from the CRUST benchmark, summarizing results in a structured JSON file.

+The current results of the benchmark can be viewed at [`test_results.json`](test_results.json).

 `metadata-filtered.json` contains metadata about each program in the CRUST benchmark, and is used to run the transpilation and tests.

-The current results of the benchmark can be viewed at [`benchmark_summary.json`](./benchmark_summary.json).

 ## Prerequisites